Chicago Cubs vs. Cincinnati Reds

 Vaughn retired the first nine hitters he faced.
 In the fourth, he issued a walk to Heinie Groh, who was thrown out trying to steal.
 Gus Getz drew a second walk from Vaughn, but was erased on a double play.
 Vaughn settled down after that, allowing no further base runners through the ninth.
 Toney was equally effective, issuing just two walks all day--one in the second and another in the fifth.

-Of the forty no-hitters that had been thrown in the majors since 1901, none had occurred on the same day let alone in the same game.
+Of all the no-hitters thrown in the majors prior to that date, none had occurred on the same day let alone in the same game.
 According to one source, the odds of a no-hitter being thrown at the big league level are about 13,000 to 1.What Toney and Vaughn accomplished that day was statistically unfeasible though it seems likely that few in the sparse crowd at Weeghman Park realized it at the time.

 In the top of the tenth, Reds shortstop Larry Kopf spoiled Vaughn's gem with a single.
 Cubs outfielder Cy Williams--a fearsome slugger but mediocre defensive player--dropped a two-out fly hit by first baseman Hal Chase (who would later receive a lifetime ban for throwing games).
 With runners on second and third, former Olympic gold medalist Jim Thorpe hit a ball back to the mound.
 Thorpe was known for his blazing speed and Vaughn opted to throw to home instead of first.
 The relay hit Art Wilson in the chest protector, allowing Kopf to score.
 Vaughn later swore that Wilson was paralyzed on the play, staring blankly at the mound with his hands at his sides.
 As Chase rounded third, Vaughn shouted at his dazed catcher: "Are you going to let him score, too?!"
 The spell was broken and Wilson sprung into action, tagging Chase for the final out of the inning.